PeakSat/yamcs-instance/README.md

-- "mcu listener" threads, forwrard the messages (TMs) **from the devboard** (mcu) to Yamcs.
-Depending on the subsystem the messages are sent from, a special symbol is sent along with the message, in order to be able to separate the different subystems.
-This is required in order to log the messages into separate files, one for each subystem.
+- "mcu listener" threads, forward the messages (TMs) **from the devboard** (mcu) to Yamcs.
+To distinguish the subsystems the messages are sent from, a special-unique symbol (#, ! or ?) is sent along with each message.
+This is required in order to log the messages into separate files, one for each subsystem.
 After some simple pre-processing (removing redundant spaces and decoding) the final message is sent to Yamcs.